-The main objectives of the Group are conducting financial investment transactions in all economic sectors inside and outside Kuwait, performing transactions related to dealing in securities such as purchase and sale of shares and bonds of both companies and government authorities, carrying out investment and portfolio management activities, acting as an intermediary in lending and borrowing transactions, financing international trading transactions, providing researches and studies, establishing and managing various investment funds, in addition to conducting real estate and general trading and contracting activities, conducting all kinds of investment in real estates for the purpose of development except for areas and houses for private residential purposes, whether directly or indirectly, in favour of the company or others.
+The main objectives of the Group is conducting all financial investment transactions in all economic sectors inside and outside Kuwait.
+The Parent Company is engaged in carrying out portfolio management activities, investment advisor, being an intermediate in lending and borrowing transactions.
+In addition to conducting the real estate and general trading and contracting activities.
+It also conducts all kinds of investment in real estates for the purpose of development except for areas and houses for private residential purposes, whether directly or indirectly, in favor of the Company or others.
+During the current year, the General Extra-ordinary Assembly of the Parent Company approve to amend the activities of the Parent Company (note 13).

-Tamdeen Real Estate Company K.S.C.P owns 55.94% equities of Parent Company as at 31 December 2020 (55.94% - 2019).
+Tamdeen Real Estate Company K.S.C.P owns 55.94% equities of Parent Company as at 31 December 2021 (55.94% - 2020).

-The consolidated financial statements have been authorized for issuance by the Board of Directors on 15 March 2021, The ordinary general assembly for the shareholders of the Parent Company has the authority to amend the consolidated financial statements after issuance
+The consolidated financial statements have been authorized for issuance by the Board of Directors on ------, The ordinary general assembly for the shareholders of the Parent Company has the authority to amend the consolidated financial statements after issuance.